lydell/tiny-decoders/README.md

 ): Decoder<[...T]>;
 ```

 Decodes a JSON array into a TypeScript tuple.
-They both must have the exact same length, otherwise an error is thrown.
+They both must have the exact same length, otherwise the decoder fails.

 Example: